 iface lo inet loopback

-Add DNS servers using the DHCP configuration file
+Add DNS name servers using the DHCP configuration file

 sudo nano /etc/dhcp/dhclient.conf

-Use the down arrow to scroll down to the line that begins with the word prepend.
+The type Alt plus c to show the line numbers.
+Then use the down arrow to scroll down to Line 25 - the line that begins with the word prepend.
 Then delete the hash #.
 Then use the right arrow to type the following into the line:

 The first two will be our public name servers (change to whatever you want) and the last one will be the name server for our local area network.
 Type sudo poweroff to close your VPS.
 Then close VMM.